liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

     - **Balanced Mode**: Scans request bodies that are sent to system-predefined sensitive endpoints and other endpoints that are specified to be included in the body scan.
     - **Full Mode**: Scans request bodies that are sent to all endpoints except those explicitly excluded, to improve performance while maintaining fair security assurance.

 7. Specify the endpoints that will be excluded from the body scan.
 Ensure that the endpoints contain the whole request URI path.
-For example, `/SitePages/Home.aspx`, so it can scan URLs like `http://test.contoso.com/SitePages/Home.aspx`, and `http://test.contoso.com/sites/marketing/SitePages/Home.aspx`.
+For example, include `/SitePages/Home.aspx`, so it can scan URLs like `http://test.contoso.com/SitePages/Home.aspx`, and `http://test.contoso.com/sites/marketing/SitePages/Home.aspx`.
 To understand the syntax structure of URI, refer to [Uniform Resource Identifier - Wikipedia](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).

     :::image type="content" source="../media/amsi-configuration-body-scan-page.png" alt-text="Screenshot of the AMSI Scan Configuration page with different modes." lightbox="../media/amsi-configuration-body-scan-page.png":::